LinkedIn Headshot Poses That Actually Get You Noticed in 2026

 Introduction

 Your LinkedIn headshot pose shapes how strangers perceive your authority, warmth, and competence before they read a single word on your profile.
-I see this play out every week at our Times Square studio.
+We see this play out every week at our Times Square studio.
 The wrong pose makes talented executives look stiff or unapproachable.
 The right pose makes the same person look like someone worth knowing.

 Some of the tips in this guide may sound obvious, but they are often overlooked and can make a significant difference in your professional image.

 This guide is for PR and communications leads, HR teams building employer brands, founders, and executives who need professional headshots that work.
-I am not covering wardrobe or lighting here.
+We are not covering wardrobe or lighting here.
 This is purely about how you position your body and face to create a good LinkedIn headshot that earns clicks, connections, and callbacks.
 A high-quality LinkedIn headshot is essential for building a strong professional network, as it helps establish trust and approachability.

 The most effective LinkedIn headshot poses combine confident body positioning with approachable facial expressions.
 A slight angle, relaxed shoulders, and direct eye contact create the foundation.
 Everything else is refinement.